-I’ve listened to many reviews of audio equipment and discussions among audiophile experts and aficionados discussing speaker cables, tube amplifiers, sound diffusers, HiRes audio files, etc. There is a question of how much of this is snake oil and obsession with gear over the enjoyment of music.
-But it is pretty clear that they get a lot of enjoyment out of hearing great sound and care a lot about it and not just about the latest gadget with the best specs, knobs, etc.
+I’ve listened to many reviews of audio equipment and discussions among audiophile experts and aficionados discussing speaker cables, tube amplifiers, sound diffusers, HiRes audio files, etc. There is a question of how much of this is snake oil and obsession with gear over actual enjoyment of music.
+But it is pretty clear that many audiophiles get a lot of enjoyment out of hearing great sound and care a lot about it and not just about the latest gadget with the best specs, knobs, etc.

 I’m not going to comment on people who view the music as a sort of vague background to their dancing and socialising activity because I feel I have nothing in common with people for whom tango is merely a social activity and a fashion show.
-In response to the people who are not concerned about music quality, ie., the selection-over-quality crowd and the can’t-tell-a-difference crowd, I would point out two issues: (a) noise and (b) emotional content.
-This crowd is focused on whether they like the song and whether they can “tell a difference”.
+In response to the people who are not concerned about music quality, ie., the selection-over-quality crowd and the can’t-tell-a-difference crowd, I would point to the issue of (a) noise and (b) emotional content.
+This crowd is focused on whether they like the song and whether they can tell a difference.
 But the question of whether you like a piece of music is different from whether you want to listen to it.
 But ask yourself how often do you actually just listen to tango music outside of a milonga or a tango lesson?

-You often hear people expressing the vague and amorphous idea that tango is a feeling.
+You regularly hear people expressing the vague and amorphous idea that tango is a feeling.
 The question is what we should be feeling?
-It’s possible, even likely, that many people don’t feel tango, that is, they fail to connect emotionally to tango music.
-Perhaps responding to the emotional vocabulary of music is something that may need to be learned.
-But if people have only ever heard tango music in the compressed and distorted way through substandard audio systems (iTunes, headphone jack, cheap PA speakers, resonant dancing studio space) then perhaps the sound that reaches their ears fails to deliver the emotional impact of the music.
+It’s possible, even likely, that many people don’t feel tango, that is, they fail to connect emotionally to tango music and that responding to the emotional vocabulary of music is something that may need to be learned.
+However, if most people learning tango have only ever heard tango music in the compressed and distorted way through substandard audio systems then perhaps the sound that reaches their ears fails to deliver the emotional impact of the music.
 The result is these low energy milongas in which people run through the steps learned in tango lessons mechanically and apparently without feeling.

 I mentioned in the past the website Tango DJs For Good Sound, and this appears to be a move in this direction.
-Only when you look at the gear of the DJs listend there it’s not good.
+Except that when you look at the gear of the DJs listed it’s not very impressive.
 A lot of them seem to like the Traktor Kontrol Z1, which is an entry level DJ DAC and mixer, and the Traktor Pro DJ software.
-While this type of gear is better than nothing, it does not really qualify as audiophile because it’s not designed for it.
+While this type of gear is better than nothing it doesn’t really qualify as audiophile because it’s not designed for it.
 Perhaps people like the image of being a DJ and so like using DJ equipment to have that sort of a look.
 But Native Instruments is a company catering to the recording and reproduction of electronic music which is in many ways different from classical and acoustic music generally.
 Most beginner DJs use mp3s and rely on heavy bass.
 Electronic music doesn’t depend on aspects such as soundstage and timbre of the instruments for its effect because these aspects are absent in that sort of music.
 An acoustic double bass sample from the DJ software is not going to sound anything like the one on Miles Davis’ So What on the Kind of Blue album, and people consuming electronic music don’t expect that it should.
 But like jazz, and unlike electronic music, tango depends for its qualitative and emotional impact on the maximum possible clarity of the instruments in terms of their separation in space and their individual timbre, and you need an audio player and a DAC that is designed to reproduce those features.

 If you look at this sample of the player software and DAC it seems that these DJs are quite confused about what exactly they’re aiming for.
 Because some are using high end audiophile software with a budget DAC and others are using a high end DAC with low end DJ software.
 But I really don’t understand how you can say that using a low end player Mixxx, iTunes or Embrace software with a low end DAC like Focusrite or Traktor Kontrol will produce good sound?
 It seems to set the standard of good sound very low to the point of rendering it virtually meaningless.
-I searched the Embrace audio player and it’s designed for “social dancing” DJs.
-I know that it seems to make logical sense to do that, but you have ask yourself whether tango music played by live orchestras with classical instruments, recorded on shellac records in the 1930s could quality as “social dancing music” in the contemporary sense.
-You’re saying that this music is comparable to the music played at these ballroom dancing competition.
-Well, that is the problem and I don’t want to be anywhere near this DJ because that is not how I define “good sound”.
+I searched the Embrace audio player and it’s designed for social dancing DJs.
+I know that this seems to make logical sense, but you have ask yourself whether tango music played by live orchestras on classical instruments and recorded on shellac records in the 1930s could quality as social dancing music in the contemporary sense.
+You’re saying that this music is comparable to the music played at these ballroom dancing competitions.
+Well, that is the problem and I don’t want to be anywhere near this DJ because that is not how I define good sound.

 My own suggestion is that any serious consideration of tango music reproduction for commercial purposes such as a milonga needs to begin with something at the level of Audirvana and either Chord Qutest or RME ADI-2 DAC or similar.
 That would be as low as I’d go.
-But to call something like Traktor Pro player with Focurite USB interface “good sound” seems meaningless.
-Moreover, if a Tango DJ can’t tell the difference between a USB DAC and a USB audio interface then what else is he clueless about?
-A more accurate for this website is “Tango DJs For Not The Worst Sound Possible”.
+To call something like Traktor Pro player with Focurite USB interface good sound seems meaningless.
+Moreover, if the DJ doesn’t know the difference between a DAC and an audio interface then what else is he clueless about?
+A more accurate name for this website is perhaps “Tango DJs For Not The Worst Sound Possible”.

 What hits my ear at a milonga is the final product of the whole chain from the music file all the way to the space in which the sound reflects off the surfaces.
-Is this Tango DJ capable of curating the whole experience?
-An audiophile concept in tango would require half of the thought and effort to go into dealing with room acoustics in particular in dealing with large reflective surfaces, especially large mirrors and windows, by making sure the speakers are placed well away from them and that there are sound aborbing surfaces like soft furnishings, carpets, heavy curtains and even sound absorbing panels (there are loads of videos on YT on how to make these really cheaply).
-So I’d suggest the term sound designer instead of DJ, as the latter is associated with merely selecting the music set and this is really the least difficult aspect of providing music for a milonga (see Tango as musical experience).
-What you need is the design of the total acoustic experience that requires adequate understanding of the equipment and the space, but which unfortunately I don’t see evidenced among the “tango DJ community”.
+Is this DJ capable of curating the whole experience?
+An audiophile concept in tango would require half of the thought and effort to go into dealing with room acoustics in particular in dealing with large reflective surfaces, especially large mirrors and windows, by making sure the speakers are placed well away from them and that there are sound absorbing surfaces like soft furnishings, carpets, heavy curtains and even sound absorbing panels (there are loads of videos on YT on how to make these really cheaply).
+So I’d suggest the term sound designer instead of DJ as the latter is associated with merely selecting the music set and this is really the least difficult aspect of providing music for a milonga (see Tango as musical experience).
+What you need is the design of the total acoustic experience that requires adequate understanding of the equipment and the space but which unfortunately I don’t see evidenced among the tango DJ community.